My East Coast Trip

 I was so eager to get to Salem for Halloween, I didn’t realise that the weather was turning, and it would be getting cold and some of the destinations on the east coast sort of close down so there were limitation to what I could see and do but I still had a great time.

 One thing I always forget about North America is its size.
-When I was booking I was thinking each place is next to each other, so it shouldn’t take so long to get there but, they are still over a couple of hours away.
+When I was booking my east coast trip, I was thinking each place is next to each other, so it shouldn’t take so long to get there but, they are still over a couple of hours away.

 Read More : Review on Homestay.com